How to Celebrate Teacher Appreciation Week As an Admin

 Teaching is a challenging profession.
 Teachers want to make a difference as they grow and learn right alongside the students.
 Don’t stop with just one week.
 Keep the appreciation going, and show gratitude daily for everything teachers do!

-If you want to bring math and science solutions that are serious fun for teaching (and learning!), share the links for free ExploreLearning trials with your teachers.
+Share the links for free ExploreLearning trials with your teachers.
 They’ll be glad you did!